Mercersburg Academy

-Mercersburg Academy (formerly Marshall College and Mercersburg College) is an independent selective college-preparatory boarding and day high school in Mercersburg, Pennsylvania, in the United States.
+Mercersburg Academy (formerly Marshall College and Mercersburg College) is an independent college-preparatory boarding and day high school in Mercersburg, Pennsylvania, in the United States.
 Founded in 1893, the school enrolls approximately 444 students in grades 9–12, including postgraduates, on a campus about 90 miles northwest by north of Washington, D.C.

 History

 On March 31, 1836, the Pennsylvania General Assembly granted a charter to Marshall College to be located in Mercersburg.
 Dr. Frederick Augustus Rauch came from Switzerland to be the first president of the college under the sponsorship of the Reformed Church in the United States.
 Dr. Rauch served as president from 1836 until 1841.
 His successor in the position was John Williamson Nevin, who served until 1853 when Marshall College joined with Franklin College in Lancaster, Pennsylvania, to become Franklin & Marshall College.
 At this time, the preparatory department of Marshall College became known as Marshall Academy, which later changed to Marshall Collegiate Institute.
 In 1865, the name was again changed to Mercersburg College, under whose charter the school continues to operate.
 The historical tie to the church continues through Mercersburg's membership in the Council for Higher Education of the United Church of Christ.